serenity-is/docs/framework/localization.md

 Another way is to set the `LocalTextPrefix` property in the `RowFields` class constructor but is not recommended.

-Row texts are also automatically registered in the `Startup.cs` file, via the `AddBaseTexts` call in the `InitializeLocalTexts` method.
+Row texts are also automatically registered during application startup, via the `AddBaseTexts` call made by `DefaultLocalTextInitializer` (see `app.InitializeLocalTexts()`).

 ## Enumeration Texts